deckhouse/deckhouse/ee/fe/modules/600-secret-copier/docs/README.md

 ### What do I need to configure?

 All you need to do is to create a secret with the `secret-copier.deckhouse.io/enabled: ""` label in the default namespace.

+### How to synchronize Secret to some selected namespaces instead of all namespaces?

+Specify namespace label-selector in the value of the `secret-copier.deckhouse.io/target-namespace-selector` annotation.
+For example: `secret-copier.deckhouse.io/target-namespace-selector: "app=custom"`.
+The module will create a copy of that Secret in all namespaces that matches the label-selector.